Data4Democracy/ati-broadcastapp/TECHNICAL.md

 ### Conventions

-- State will be given as the 2-letter postal abbreviation
+- State will be given as the 2-letter lowercase postal abbreviation

 ### Admin (settings)